Best credit cards for extended warranty

 In addition to the card’s valuable welcome bonus, the Capital One Venture’s benefits and perks include 2x Venture miles on all purchases; a statement credit for Global Entry or TSA PreCheck (up to $100), and no foreign transaction fees.
 The card also comes with Visa Signature benefits, like secondary rental car insurance, travel accident insurance, lost luggage insurance and extended-warranty coverage.

 The card will match warranties of less than one year and extend warranties of one to three years by one year.
 And will cover up to $10,000 per claim and up to $50,000 per cardholder.
+Benefits only available to accounts approved for the Visa Signature card.
+Terms apply.

 Being able to earn 2 Venture miles on every purchase is pretty great, especially because you don’t have to worry about tracking bonus categories — everything is simple and straightforward.